Open-world Story Generation with Structured Knowledge Enhancement: A Comprehensive Survey: Introduction

-With the emergence of deep learning algorithms and the increased capabilities of generative models, efforts start to shift to neural story generation.
+With the emergence of deep learning algorithms and the increased capabilities of generative models, efforts started to shift to neural story generation.
 These models can produce text sequences by modeling the probability distribution of word sequences (i.e. language model) \cite{martin2017improvisational}.
 This process requires no pre-defined world settings and is referred to as \textit{open-world} story generation.
 Later, based on the Transformer architecture \cite{Transformer}, different efforts begin to build large pre-trained language models (PLMs) by feeding them with massive amounts of unsupervised data.

 With such massive training data and huge parameter spaces, PLMs show a great ability to capture syntactic and semantic information within text \cite{GPT}.
-While they can produce grammatically correct and semantically understandable short stories, which sometimes can even surprise readers, PLMs still face challenges in generating stories, especially regarding repetition, coherence, and interestingness.
+They can produce grammatically correct and semantically intelligible short stories, even sometimes surprise readers.
 Recent trends on story generation tend to be based on PLMs and conduct specific manipulations to cater to different scenarios and requirements, such as persona control \cite{EmoRL,CONPER,mori2022computational}, content planning \cite{PlotMachine,Aristotelian_Rescoring,Plug-Play,tan-etal-2021-progressive}, human-AI collaboration \cite{nichols2020collaborative,StoryBuddy,Wordcraft}, and explainability \cite{Explainable}.

 However, there are still many known problems and open issues in leveraging PLMs to generate stories.
-One major challenging issue is still the lack of logical coherence and consistency \cite{see-etal-2019-massively,Common-Posttrain}.
-PLMs have shown unsatisfactory performances on capturing the semantic dependency among sentences and events.
+One major challenging issue is the lack of logical coherence and consistency \cite{see-etal-2019-massively,Common-Posttrain}, especially in long text.
+PLMs have shown unsatisfactory performance on capturing the semantic dependency among sentences and events.
 Generated events can be irrelevant, contradictory, and logically ``out-of-order''.
-The personas and emotions of protagonists can be ``out-of-character''.
-And the storylines can deviate from the theme.
+The personas and emotions of protagonists can be ``out-of-character''; and storylines can deviate from the theme or genre.

-Another open problem is verbal repetition \cite{see-etal-2019-massively,shirai2021neural}.
+Another open problem is repetition \cite{see-etal-2019-massively,shirai2021neural}.
 PLMs are still likely to get stuck in a state which keeps producing repetitive token sequences.
-Also, PLMs show deficient knowledge grounding \cite{zhao-etal-2020-knowledge-grounded}.
+Moreover, PLMs show deficient knowledge grounding \cite{zhao-etal-2020-knowledge-grounded}.
 As a result, generated stories can be bland, not informative and specific.